Telepact/telepact/README.md

 and optionality can be used to omit all fields except the one field you want to erase.

+### Why do functions in jAPI not support positional arguments?

+jAPI functions are automatically associated with an input struct and an output struct that API designers can use to colloquially define arguments and return values, respectively.
+The colloquial arguments being supplied via the input struct will be inherently unordered due to the nature of JSON objects, and there is no way to approximate traditional positional arguments at the root of the Request Message Body.

+This design decision is intentional.
+Positional arguments are a significant risk that provoke backwards incompatible changes through seemingly innocent API changes, such as changing the order of arguments or appending new arguments.
+This problem is especially pronounced in generated code for many programming languages.
+By making the design entry point a struct, API designers are predisposed for backwards-compatible changes like appending optional struct fields.

 ### Why are enums in jAPI not like traditional enums seen in C or Java?

 jAPI enums take the form of the tagged unions paradigm as featured in modern